Skip to Content

 • Avoid involving your child in adult disagreements or discussing court details in front of them.

-Why Denton Parents Choose Our Firm
+Why Denton Parents Choose Mathur Law Offices, P.C.

 Choosing a custody lawyer is a personal decision.
-Parents want someone who understands both the law and the emotional weight of these disputes.
-Many families in and around Denton turn to Mathur Law Offices, P.C. because of our long history, our values, and our commitment to personal attention.
+Parents want someone who understands the law and the emotional weight of these disputes.
+Many families in and around Denton turn to our firm because of our tenure, our values, and our commitment to personal attention.

 Frequently Asked Questions

-How do Denton judges decide Conservatorship?
+How Do Denton Judges Decide Conservatorship?

 Contact Us for Your Consultation